bcale/Wedding_Website/README.md

 # Wedding Invitation Site

-This is a wedding invitation website that user tokens to create personalized URLs for each guest.
-This project has a Flask and PostgreSQL backend, leveraging Render web services and Supabase for deployment.
+This is a wedding invitation website that uses tokens to create personalized URLs for each guest.
+This project has a Flask and PostgreSQL backend, leveraging Render web services for deployment and Supabase for data storage.

 ## Project structure